Teoroo-CMC/PiNN/docs/usage/potential.md

 ## Parameters

-Below a list of additional parameters of the potential model and their descriptions.
+Below is a list of additional parameters of the potential model and their descriptions.

 | Parameter            | Default | Description                                                                               |